QueenOfSquiggles/minimal-blend-asset-pack-exporter/README.md

 There is a fairly helpful prompt system in the scripts.
 But there are some things to know.

+## Downloading

+Click on the green `Code` button near the `About` section of the page.
+At the bottom of the panel that opens, click the option `Download ZIP`.

+Once it is downloaded, extract the ZIP archive into a folder.

+Finally, you can place the asset pack folders and/or files into the same directory as the `.py` files.
+(They can be in any number of sub-folders, but they cannot be in a zip archive).

 ## Glob Patterning
 Because this script uses glob patterning, you will need to be sure that `glob` is installed for your python installation.
 It is part of the standard library, so it is very likely already installed, but if you have a very old installation it may not be.